apolonskiy/js-for-qa/lesson-3/excercise.md

 then get comment body and someFunction values using dots and bracket notation

-1.1 get the length of post object and  write the script which should return the list the properties values of a Post object
+1.1 get the length of post object keys and  write the script which should return the list of the property values of a Post object

-2. Write the function called "helloColleagues" which should accept two parameter "company" and "team" and shoud return the string with 'I am working in "company" in amazing "team"';
+2. Write ARROW function called "helloColleagues" which should accept two parameter "company" and "team" and shoud return the string with
+  TEMPLATE STRING 'I am working in "company" in amazing "team"';

 2.1)
 Write the function isEmpty(obj) which returns true if the object has no properties, false otherwise.